bhanu2006-24/ML-projects/README.md

 ### 📈 Practical Achievements
 - Successfully classified SONAR signals with **76.19% test accuracy**
 - Predicted diabetes with **77.27% test accuracy** on medical data
+- Predicted house prices with **82.87% R² score** on regression task
-- Worked with diverse datasets: 208 samples (signal processing) to 768 patients (healthcare)
+- Worked with diverse datasets: 208 samples (signal processing) to 20,640 census blocks (housing)
 - Handled feature spaces from 8 to 60 dimensions
 - Demonstrated understanding of model generalization and validation
+- Mastered both classification and regression problems

 ## 📈 Future Goals
 - Explore deep learning with TensorFlow/PyTorch